tsung-wei-huang/tsung-wei-huang.github.io/_pages/home.md

 We are looking for  *highly self-motivated* PhD, MS, and undergraduate students to join us, doing research on **parallel computing**, **computer-aided design**, **quantum computing**, and **machine learning systems**.
-My students have been collaborating and working with many companies, such as Nvidia, Intel, Cadence, Synopsys, IBM, Google, and so on.
+My students have been collaborating and working with many companies, such as Nvidia, Intel, Cadence, Synopsys, IBM, Google, Huawei, and so on.

 <div class="row align-items-center">
   <div class="col-md-4 col-sm-4">